0xdmtry/sol-caching/README.md

-# Solana Caching Web Service
+# Multi-Tier Caching Service for Solana

 A simple, efficient Rust-based web service for caching recently confirmed slots on the Solana blockchain.
 This service provides a fast way to check if a recent slot has been confirmed via a lightweight HTTP API.